allysonlister/swo/README.md

 For license information for the external ontologies used to create SWO, please see our [Licensing Compliance](https://github.com/allysonlister/swo/blob/master/LicensingCompliance.md) page.

-# Restructuring Prior to Release 1.7
+# Restructuring for Release 1.7

 Due to improvements in automatically building an ontology via Ontofox and ROBOT, we no longer needed to import all of EDAM.
 Release 1.7 was the first to employ these semi-automated updates.
 This allows SWO to be easily aligned with any new releases of its imported ontologies and creates a much simpler build procedure.

 Previously, SWO was built with a series of modular OWL files labelled swo_*.owl.
 While this made things easier in previous years, the number of development files was getting unwieldy.
 Currently, the only file imported by the development version of SWO is the automatically-generated one produced by Ontofox, which pulls in all of the latest annotation and hierarchies for the imported classes.

+Finally, the IRIs across all SWO classes were reconciled according to the official SWO IRI naming scheme.
+As such, many IRIs were deprecated and new IRIs issued.
+Full details are available at the [IRI Refactoring Issue](https://github.com/allysonlister/swo/issues/10) in the issue tracker.